Back to all posts

 Because the foot is a much broader tool than a thumb or elbow, the pressure is distributed over a larger area.
 This means you get all the benefits of a deep tissue massage without the discomfort that can sometimes come with more targeted pressure points.
 It’s a game-changer for anyone who loves deep work but dislikes the “pokey” feeling.

-How Therapists Use Gravity and Overhead Bars
+How Therapists Use Gravity for Deeper Pressure

 You might be picturing a therapist trying to balance precariously on your back, but the reality is much more graceful and controlled.
 Ashiatsu is a gravity-assisted massage where the therapist uses a set of parallel bars mounted on the ceiling for balance and support.
 These bars are essential to the practice, allowing your therapist to maintain perfect control and adjust the amount of pressure with incredible precision.